-=120 G corresponds to a density of vortices $n_v = B/\Phi_0$ =5.8×10 cm-2, where $\Phi_0$ is the quantum of flux.
-This is essentially the same as the density of pinning centers $n_P$ =1/(w×l)=1/(0.35 $\mu$ m×0.5 $\mu$ m)=5.7×10 cm-2, indicating that the minima in the dissipation correspond to matching between a rectangular vortex lattice and the rectangular array of dots.
+=120 G corresponds to a density of vortices $n_v = B/\Phi_0$ =5.8×108 cm-2, where Φ_0 is the quantum of flux.
+This is essentially the same as the density of pinning centers n_P =1/(w×l)=1/(0.35 μ m×0.5 μ m)=5.7×108 cm-2, indicating that the minima in the dissipation correspond to matching between a rectangular vortex lattice and the rectangular array of dots.16

-In the second case, $F_L$ along l, the resistivity increases monotonously with field without any characteristic structure related to matching effects present in the $\rho$ vs B curve.
+In the second case, F_L along l, the resistivity increases monotonously with field without any characteristic structure related to matching effects present in the ρ vs B curve.
 However, it is worth noting that, in a wide field range around the first matching field, the overall resistivity values at the same magnetic field are much lower in geometry B than in geometry A (see for example the magnetic field corresponding to the condition $\rho = 0.1 \rho_n$ for each of these curves).
 That is, in geometry B the effect of the periodic array is more noticeable in the behavior of the $\rho(B)$ curve for fields away from the matching condition, i.e., in the background pinning provided by the artificial pinning potential when the vortex lattice is not commensurate with the array of dots.
 Therefore, the comparison between both measurement geometries shows that the vortex lattice is more strongly pinned at all fields when it flows along l, the long side of the array cell, than when it flows along w.

-When the transport current is reduced by an order of magnitude, at the same temperature (see Fig. 3) matching effects become more important in both measurement configurations: the depth of the periodic pinning minima in geometry A increases, and smaller minima become also observed in geometry B. This enhancement of the interaction between the vortex lattice and the ordered array for intermediate currents is in agreement with previous results on the current dependence in samples with triangular and square arrays of dots; however, the detailed analysis of the field positions of the minima shows an unexpected behavior: the field spacing between minima is found to depend on the current direction,
+When the transport current is reduced by an order of magnitude, at the same temperature (see Fig. 3) matching effects become more important in both measurement configurations: the depth of the periodic pinning minima in geometry A increases, and smaller minima become also observed in geometry B. This enhancement of the interaction between the vortex lattice and the ordered array for intermediate currents is in agreement with previous results on the current dependence in samples with triangular and square arrays of dots;^{12,22} however, the detailed analysis of the field positions of the minima shows an unexpected behavior: the field spacing between minima is found to depend on the current direction, i.e., in configuration A, ΔB_A is 120 G and, in configuration B, ΔB_B is 185 G. The first spacing ΔB_A is the same found in the data of Fig. 2 for higher currents and corresponds to matching between a rectangular vortex lattice and the rectangular array of dots.
+On the other hand, ΔB_B corresponds to a triangular vortex lattice of parameter $a_0=0.36 \ \mu m$ which matches to the short side of the dot array cell ($w = 0.35 \ \mu m$).

 FIG. 4.
-Field dependence of the resistivity (normalized by the normal state value $\rho_n$ ) at $T=0.99T_C$ for a Nb film on a (0.4 × 0.95) $\mu$ m array of Ni dots (sample 2) in configuration B: squares $J=10^5$ A/cm, circles $J=6.25\times10^4$ A/cm, up triangles $J=3.5\times10^4$ A/cm and down triangles $J=2.5\times10^3$ A/cm.
-Inset shows the $\rho$ vs B curve in configuration A for $J=10^4$ A/cm.
+Field dependence of the resistivity (normalized by the normal state value ρ_n) at $T=0.99T_C$ for a Nb film on a (0.4 ×0.95) μ m2 array of Ni dots (sample 2) in configuration B: squares $J=10^5$ A/cm2, circles $J=6.25\times10^4$ A/cm2, up triangles $J=3.5\times10^4$ A/cm2 and down triangles $J=2.5\times10^3$ A/cm2.
+Inset shows the ρ vs B curve in configuration A for $J=10^4$ A/cm2.